uditkarode/ADF/README.md

-Clone the repo, run `fix.sh`.
+Clone the repo to your computer, connect your phone to it, and run `fix.sh`.
 Install python3 and adb beforehand.
+Then just do what the script says.